Estimated reading time: 5 minutes

 I was recently asked to help someone think through and plan a meeting to facilitate a session to develop a mission, vision and values statement (MVV).

-The mission answers the question why the organization exists, the vision points to where it is headed and the values are the guiding principles for prioritization, behaviors and decision making.
+The mission answers the question of why the organization exists, the vision points to where it is headed and the values are the guiding principles for prioritization, behaviors, and decision making.